2009 World Series of Poker, results, updates, Main Event champion

 2009 World Series of Poker

-2009 World Series of Poker results, updates and schedule for the big WSOP events be posted on our website as they come in.
-Stop here to catch up on the 40th Annual World Series of Poker coming from the RIO in Las Vegas, Nevada.
-To see the list of events and results, use our 2009 WSOP Event Schedule link.
+2009 World Series of Poker results, updates for the big WSOP events be posted on our website as they come in.
+Beginning on the 27th of May will be the 40th Annual World Series of Poker coming from the RIO in Las Vegas, Nevada.
+To see the schedule of events, results and register for events, use our 2009 WSOP Event Schedule link.
+And go to the WSOP TV Showtimes page for the latest response on showtimes!

 To view event results, you can also go to our 2009 WSOP page and click on the Event List button.
 Now the Event List is a javascript pop-up, so please allow this one from our website.